 Interactive Feedback Sessions: Whole-class marking also facilitates instant intervention during lessons.
 Teachers can circulate with a notepad during silent writing times and provide mini-plenaries to give feedback halfway through the task.
 This real-time feedback helps keep students on track and addresses issues as they arise.

-Empowering Students: Encouraging students to self-correct and improve their work based on the feedback fosters independence and self-regulation.
+Enabling Students: Encouraging students to self-correct and improve their work based on the feedback creates independence and self-regulation.
 This method aligns with formative assessment principles, supporting all students, especially those from disadvantaged backgrounds, in improving their academic skills.

 By integrating this method into their marking routine, teachers can provide meaningful and timely feedback, leading to improved learning outcomes for all students.